Top-Rated Group Health Insurance Packages for Small Businesses in Virginia

 After you’ve gone through all your coverage options and discussed your plan with one of our insurance agents, they’ll make sure that it is in line with the requirements stated in the Affordable Care Act.
 Compliance with the ACA provisions and other applicable regulations may help your business qualify for tax credit breaks.

-Virginia Large Group Health Insurance Plans
+Virginia Large Group Medical Insurance Solutions

 Cost and employee preference are two top concerns for employers wanting to offer a choice.
 Some workers prefer one delivery system type (PPO, HMO, or POS) over another.
 For any company, the cost is an ongoing issue.

 In Virginia, the employer contribution is three-quarters of the premium cost for employees (for individual health insurance —most pay less for dependents).
-Many self-fund their coverage programs to save money and improve cash flow.
+Many self-funds their coverage programs to save money and improve cash flow.

-The additional services in Virginia are:
+The additional services are:

 • Bone and joint procedures